JiayuREN1127/JiayuREN1127.github.io/_portfolio/example.md

 ---

-Obviously, this website sould be a part of my portfolio.
+Obviously, this website should be a part of my portfolio.
 **I designed, built and tested it mainly on my own, using a template as the reference while being slightly helped by my friend.**
 You can find more details in the "Privacy and THANKS" section.